The Chesshire Lehamnn Fund is now closed. Please see the Funded Research page which archives all of the research supported since 2010.

 Community Action – community groups/not-for-profit organisations must have direct engagement with low income households and be active in local communities.
 The Trustees particularly welcome applications from new community groups, or those that are starting up, provided the focus is on fuel poverty.

-The Chesshire Lehmann Fund is currently OPEN for applications.
+The Chesshire Lehmann Fund is closed for applications.

 The Chesshire Lehmann Fund is a registered charity, number 1139881.